Vonng/pigsty/docs/PARAM.md

 purging existing etcd during initialization? default value is `true`

-If enabled, running etcd instance will be purged by `etcd.yml` playbook, which makes `etcd.yml` a truly idempotent playbook.
+If enabled, running etcd instance will be purged by [etcd.yml](ETCD#etcdyml) playbook, which makes the playbook fully idempotent.

 But if [`etcd_safeguard`](#etcd_safeguard) is enabled, it will still abort on any running etcd instance.